Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use the tool (inspecting settings without launching) and how to optionally filter by section.
-While it doesn't explicitly mention alternatives or when not to use, the context is clear and sufficient for an agent to select it appropriately.
+The description indicates when to use this tool (inspect settings) and suggests filtering by section.
+It does not explicitly mention when not to use, but the context is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.